Trends, Opportunities, and the Rise of AI in Small Business Coaching

 Rising Demand for Coaching in Small Businesses

 Professional mentorship, once reserved for executives, is now accessible to small business owners.
-According to The Times, 65% of those receiving mentoring saw a direct revenue boost, and 72% experienced improved mental health and work-life balance (The Times UK, 2024).
+According to The Times UK, 65% of those receiving mentoring saw a direct revenue boost, and 72% experienced improved mental health and work-life balance (The Times UK, 2024).

 As the coaching field scales, the need for consistency, accessibility, and affordability grows.
 AI-powered coaching platforms are helping meet this demand.
 Tools like Valence’s Nadia and CoachHub’s Aimy aren’t just tech gimmicks; they’re part of a broader movement to democratize business support.